MondayCha/ceph-csi/docs/static-pvc.md

 ceph fs subvolume create myfs testSubVolume testGroup --size=1073741824
 ```

+> [!note]
-**Note:** volume here refers to the filesystem.
+> volume here refers to the filesystem.

 ### Create CephFS static PV

 To create the CephFS PV you need to know the `volume rootpath`, and `clusterID`,
-here is the command to get the root path in ceph cluster
+here is the command to get the root path of subvolume in ceph cluster

 ```bash
 $ ceph fs subvolume getpath myfs testSubVolume testGroup /volumes/testGroup/testSubVolume
 ```

+For volume, you can directly use the folder path relative to the filesystem as the `rootpath`.

 ```yaml
 apiVersion: v1